 We perform an ICAAP with the objective of ensuring that GSGUK is appropriately capitalised relative to the risks in our business.
-The ICAAP is a comprehensive assessment of the risks to which we are exposed and covers both the risks for which we consider capital to be an appropriate mitigant, and those for which we do not consider capital to be an appropriate mitigant.
+The ICAAP is a comprehensive assessment of the risks to which we are exposed and covers both the risks for which we consider capital to be an appropriate mitigant, and those for which we consider mitigants other than capital to be appropriate.